Skin school, Skincare

 As a self-professed skincare freak, I’ve loved watching how skincare has rapidly come to the forefront of the Western market over the last five-ish years.

 There’s more space for new skincare lines to pop up and shine, while the pressure is on for brands with skincare lines to innovate and update them instead of pouring all their focus into color cosmetics.
-In South Korea, this has been the case for quite some time, but we can all agree that skin has taken the center of the global stage.
+This has been the case in South Korea for quite some time, but we can all agree that skin has taken the center of the global stage.

 Niacinamide Benefits